SUBOXONE WITHDRAWAL, SUBOXONE DETOX AND MEDICATION ASSISTED TREATMENT

 - Nausea and vomiting

 - Anxiety and concentration problems

 Just like any other treatment process, the physical symptoms of Suboxone withdrawal are more evident within the first one or two weeks.
-However, after a month, the physical effects start fading away, but the mental problems, for example, depression, may last longer.
+However, after a month, the physical effects start fading away, but the mental health issues, for example, depression, may last longer.

 The fear of relapsing on opiates due to abstinence from Suboxone is anxiety-provoking.
-The staff at CNT is very experienced in administering a Suboxone taper by effectively addressing the physical and psychological aspects to stopping the use of Suboxone.
+That is the primary reason for seeking Suboxone detox at an addiction treatment facility.
+The staff at CNT is very experienced in administering a Suboxone taper by effectively managing the physical and psychological aspects of stopping Suboxone use.

-An outpatient taper program delivers far better results relative to an inpatient one as it allows the individual coming off of Suboxone to be in touch with their real living environment in order to gauge their ability to stay sober after the Suboxone taper is concluded.
+An outpatient Suboxone detox program delivers far better results relative to an inpatient detox, as it allows the individual coming off of Suboxone to be in touch with their real living environment in order to gauge their ability to stay sober after the Suboxone taper is concluded.

 Suboxone treatment – Getting out of the Addiction without Medication